 The entity has been experiencing serious cash flow challenges since the last two financial years and this has continued in the current financial year.
-The cash flow challenges have affected payment of suppliers and normal running of the business.
+The cash flow challenges has affected payment of suppliers and normal running of the business.
 The City is responsible for managing the cash flow of the city and its entities.
 Any funds deposited into the bank by any entity is swept into the City's bank account on the same day.
 The city is supposed to avail funds to the entity based on the entity's cash forecast.
-During the six-month operating period the City experienced some cash flow challenges resulting in less funds being allocated to Metrobus and this affected payment of suppliers.
+During the nine-month operating period the City experienced some cash flow challenges resulting in less funds being allocated to